IRAS 18162−2048

 IRAS 18162-2048 is a far-infrared source discovered by IRAS spacecraft in 1983.
-It is associated with a massive (~10 solar masses) protostar, which accretes gas from a disk that surrounds it.
+It is associated with a large (~10 solar masses) protostar, which accretes gas from a disk that surrounds it.
 IRAS 18162-2048 emits two collimated radio jets along its axis of rotation.
-The jets are made of chains of radio sources aligned in a southwest-northeast direction.
+The jets are made of chains of radio sources aligned in a southwest–northeast direction.
 The northern jet terminates in Herbig–Haro object HH 81N, while the southern one terminates in Herbig–Haro objects HH 80 and HH 81.
-The total luminosity of IRAS 18162-2048 is about 17,000 solar luminosities.
+Its total luminosity is about 17,000 solar luminosities.
 The total extent of this system of jets and radio sources is about 5 pc.

-In 2010 HH 80–81 jet of IRAS 18162-2048 were found to emit polarized radio waves, which indicated that they were produced by relativistic electrons moving along the magnetic field estimated at 20 nT.
-This observation was the first of kind demonstrating that a protostar can have a magnetized jet.
+In 2010 HH 80–81 jet was found to emit polarized radio waves, which indicated that they were produced by relativistic electrons moving along the magnetic field estimated at 20 nT.
+This observation was the first of its kind to demonstrate that a protostar can have a magnetized jet.